prashantsah567/AngryBirds/readme.md

 The following **required** functionality is completed:

 - [x] **A create form allows users to add new angrybird**
-- [x] **Users can name the crewmate and set the angrybird's attributes by clicking on one of several values**
+- [x] **Users can name the angrybird and set the angrybird's attributes by clicking on one of several values**
 - [x] **The site displays a summary page of all the user's added angrybird**
-- [x] **A previously created crewmate can be updated and deleted from the angrybird list**
+- [x] **A previously created angrybird can be updated and deleted from the angrybird list**
 - [x] **Each angrybird has a direct, unique link to an info page about them**

 The following **optional** features are implemented:

-- [x] The site displays summary statistics about a user's crew on their crew page
+- [x] The site displays summary statistics about a user's on their Gallery page

 ## GIF Walkthrough